leggedrobotics/raisimGym/README.md

 python3 scripts/anymal_blind_locomotion.py
 ```

+## How to debug
+C++ is much more efficient than python but it is more prone to errors and you will often see segfaults.
+The standard tools to fix bugs in C++ are GDB and Valgrind.
+But it is hard to use them with Python (it is possible but just not as convenient).
+The recommended debugging option for raisimGym is to use the built-in debugging app which can be compiled by passing `--Debug` flag while running setup.py

+For e.g., `python3 setup.py install --CMAKE_PREFIX_PATH $LOCAL_BUILD --env anymal --Debug`

+This creates an executable.
+This executable takes three arguments: 1. resource directory 2. configuration file 3. "render" or "no_render".
+If you choose to render, valgrind will detect many errors in the graphics driver and renderder.
+These are memory leaks that will not crash your execution.

 ## Using raisimGym in Docker
 1. Install docker and Nvidia-docker2 ([instruction](https://github.com/jhwangbo/raisimHelp/tree/master#install-docker--nvidia-docker2)).
 2. Build an image ```docker build -t raisim_gym $WORKSPACE/raisimGym/dockers/gpu```